 Most carriers will ask for:

-We can assist you in organizing this information as needed.
+We can assist you in gathering and organizing this information to streamline the submission process.

 While every business is different, many staffing firms explore: